mnalam30/django-online-shopping/README.md

 # django-vouchers-system

-A Django application for online vouchers
+A Django application for vouchers